Introducing mindfulness

 What is mindfulness?

-The curriculum was created by the Oxford Mindfulness Foundation, and I am trained to teach it.
-You’ll learn simple, evidence-based ways to bring mindfulness into your daily life, in ways that are supportive and manageable.
+This course is based on a curriculum created by the Oxford Mindfulness Foundation, and I am trained to teach it.
+Over the three weeks, you’ll learn simple, evidence-based ways to bring mindfulness into daily life in a way that feels supportive, manageable, and kind.

 -

-Creating a pause before reacting in stressful conversations — whether at home or at work
+Pausing before reacting in stressful conversations — at home, at work, or with loved ones

 -